nspotrepka/gentone/README.md

 # gentone

-Gentone is a music composition library for generating melodic loops through genetic programming.
+Gentone is a music composition library for generating melodic sequences using genetic programming.

 ## License